jdlib/JDBX/UserGuide.md

 ## <a name="statement-classes"></a>2.
 Statement classes

-JDBX provides three alternative statement classes to replace the corresponding JDBC classes while providing 100% of the original functionality:
+JDBX provides three alternative statement classes to replace the corresponding JDBC classes:

 JDBC|JDBX|Used to
 ----|----|-------